CCA-Public/digital-archives-manual/guides/arrangement.md

 <a name="mannorm"></a>
 ## Manual normalization for Archivematica

 There are instances where Archivematica will not automatically normalize files into their preservation formats.
 This primarily occurs in instances where a file type is not up to specification and not recognized by Siegfried, but still has the expected playback.
 (See the MP3s manipulated by Virtools software in AP167: ONL NSA Muscle project records for an example.)
-When this occurs, these file types will have to be manually normalized for preservation.
+When this occurs, these file types may need to be manually normalized for preservation.
+This should only be done in instances when the files can easily be normalized in batch by software or a script OR when certain files of high value can be selected.

 * Create the SIP as usual.
 * In the *objects* folder, create a folder titled *manualNormalization*.